mikaylahblunt/CS-465/README.md

 # Reflection

 How has this course helped you in reaching your professional goals?
 What skills have you learned, developed, or mastered in this course to help you become a more marketable candidate in your career field?

+This course helped me learn the front and back end in development which is essential.
+It helped me reach professional goals by learning how to work through problem solving, which is always essential.
+I am a master at the terminal, which seems to be not needed but the terminal commands are essential when it comes to downloaded needed software, pushing GIT and much more!
+I also learned more about Express and Node, I had used Mongo in past classes, so learning about this again in another application was refreshing.